descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 std::string_view sv = "hello world"s;// immediate dangling reference
 ```

-It is clear from this `string_view` example that it dangles because `sv` is a reference and `""s` is a temporary.
+It is clear from this `string_view` example that it dangles because `sv` is a reference and `"hello world"s` is a temporary.
 ***What is being proposed is that same example doesn't dangle!***
-If the constant expression `"hello world"s` had static storage duration just like the string literal `"hello world"` has static storage duration [^n4910] <sup>*(5.13.5 String literals [lex.string])*</sup> then `sv` would be a reference to something that is global and as such would not dangle.
+If the evaluated constant expression `"hello world"s` had static storage duration just like the string literal `"hello world"` has static storage duration [^n4910] <sup>*(5.13.5 String literals [lex.string])*</sup> then `sv` would be a reference to something that is global and as such would not dangle.
 This is reasonable based on how programmers reason about constants being immutable variables and temporaries which are known at compile time and do not change for the life of the program.
-There are two facts to take note.
+There are a few facts to take note of in the previous example.

+- constants, whether `"hello world"` or `"hello world"s`, **are not expected by programmers** to dangle but rather to be immutable and available for the life of the program in other words `const` and `static storage duration`
 - sv is `constant-initialized` [^n4910] <sup>*(7.7 Constant expressions [expr.const])*</sup>
-- the `constexpr` constructor of `std::string_view` expects a `const` argument
+- the `constexpr` constructor of `std::string_view` **expects** a `const` argument

 <!--
 This is reasonable based on how users reason about constants, safer because of less dangling and simpler because something as simple as constants shouldn't dangle.